 One of the largest authoritative organisations who are meant to set an example, has been undone.

 What can be done?

-This incident could have been easily avoided.
+This Social media hack could have been easily avoided.
 Putting cyber security measures in place can stop organisations and businesses from suffering embarrassing experiences like this.